rocky-linux/documentation/docs/gemstones/torsocks.md

 ![torsocks output](./images/torsocks.png)

-Notice that the `torsocks` IP address is different from the direct `curl` IP addres.
+Notice that the `torsocks` IP address is different from the direct `curl` IP address.